 - Children of people who smoke have an increased risk of meningococcal disease, which can sometimes cause death or disability.

 Health risks of passive smoking – partners who have never smoked

 People who have never smoked who live with people who do smoke are at increased risk of a range of tobacco-related diseases and other health risks, including:

-- Passive smoking increases the risk of heart disease.
-There is consistent evidence that people who do not smoke, who live in a smoky household, have higher risks of coronary heart disease than those who do not.
+- Passive smoking increases the risk of heart disease and stroke.
+There is consistent evidence that people who do not smoke, who live in a smoky household, have higher risks of coronary heart disease and stroke than those who do not.

 - Passive smoking makes the blood more ‘sticky’ and likely to clot, thereby leading to increased risk of various health conditions, including heart attack and stroke.

 - There is evidence that passive smoking is associated with lower levels of antioxidant vitamins in the blood.

 - Just 30 minutes of exposure to second-hand smoke can affect how your blood vessels regulate blood flow, to a similar degree to that seen in people who smoke.